Skip to content

 AMPthilly Updated

-An asset return is the check-in step where a borrowed item comes back, its condition is verified, and custody passes back to the organisation.
+An asset return is the check-in step where a borrowed or assigned item comes back, its condition is verified, and custody passes back to the organisation.

-An asset return is the check-in half of a check-in/check-out workflow: a borrowed item comes back, someone confirms what came back and in what state, and custody passes from the borrower back to the organisation.
+An asset return is the check-in half of a check-in/check-out workflow: a borrowed or assigned item comes back, someone confirms what came back and in what state, and custody passes from the holder back to the organisation.
 Done properly, a return is a small inspection plus a record - not just putting a box back on a shelf.
+The same mechanics cover everything from a projector coming back to the cupboard to an entire kit of company property handed back when an employee leaves.

 What a good return records